McGill-DMaS/Kam1n0-Community/documentation/web-ui.md

 Suppose we have two binary files ```libpng-1.7.0b54.dll``` from libpng and  ```zlib-1.2.7.dll``` from zlib.
 These two files are included in the `example.zip` file in our release.
 We suggest you to try them first as to be consistent with the following descriptions.
 You may index other binary files later as you wish.
 We try to index both of them  and search the second one ```zlib-1.2.7.dll``` against it.

-## Create a Repository and Start the Engine
+## Create a repository and start the engine

 In this step we need to create a repository and start the Kam1n0 engine.
 Create a repository using the Kam1n0 workbench.
 Click the `new` button and pick a folder for this repository.
 Select `metapc.xml` in the drop-down box as architecture.
 Name this repository anything you like.
 An example is given in the figure below: